 NOTE 3: Red ovals indicate API provider functions.

 NOTE 4: The 5GMSu AF may also interact with the NEF for NEF-enabled API access.
-However, within Release 16, only interactions with the Policy and Charging Function (PCF) are considered in 5GMSu specifications.

 NOTE 5: Some information might also be exchanged via the OAM, although the OAM is not explicitly shown in the architecture.